alexcwsmith/singleCellTools/README.md

 * countDEGs.py contains a function for counting # of differentially expressed genes in each cluster.

 * downloadSeqData.py & downloadFASTQs.py are for retrieving data from Mount Sinai's Minerva HPC.

+## Cellranger tools:

+* cellrangerCount.sh - shell script for running cellranger count.
+Users will need to make their own copy, this file is read-only for everyone but root.

+* cellrangerAggr.sh - shell script for running cellranger aggr.
+Again, make a copy to edit.

+## CellBender tools:

+* cellbender_conda_env.yml - conda environment for running cellbender, a package for de-noising data by removing ambient RNA that I find quite useful.
+  Details on cellbender are here: https://github.com/broadinstitute/CellBender

+* cellbender.sh - shell script for running cellbender (inside activated conda env above).